 According to Davis, Garfield was an amalgamation of every single cat that he could remember from his childhood.

 The Verdict: Garfield Is Whatever Kind of Cat You Want Him to Be

-As a result, we’re going to give you permission to say that Garfield is whatever kind of cat that you want him to be.
-We’re sure that’s fine with him — anything that doesn’t require him to get out of bed usually gets his seal of approval.
+As a result, we’re going to permit you to say that Garfield is whatever kind of cat you want him to be.
+We’re sure that’s fine with him—anything that doesn’t require him to get out of bed usually gets his seal of approval.

 - What Kind of Cat Breed Is Pete the Cat?
 Popular Fiction Facts